-Total revenue for the third quarter 2000 increased \$5.6 million or 50.8% to \$16.7 million compared to the same period last year.
+Total revenue for the third quarter 2000 increased \$4.8 million or 43.2% to \$15.9 million compared to the same period last year.
 The significant revenue increase is due primarily to a large increase in PCS revenues, along with increases in cellular roaming revenue, telephone revenues, equipment sales, and tower rental revenues.
-Earnings increased \$0.5 million or 25.7% to \$2.5 million compared to \$2.0 million for the same quarter last year.
-Net earnings per share, basic and fully diluted, increased \$0.13 cents per share, up 25.0% to \$0.65 cents per share.
-Comparable third quarter results for 1999 were \$0.52 cents per share.
+Earnings declined by \$0.1 million or 1.1% to \$1.9 million compared to \$2.0 million for the same quarter last year.
+Net earnings per share, basic and fully diluted were \$0.51 and \$0.50, respectively, compared to third quarter results for 1999 which were \$0.52 cents per share for basic and diluted earnings.

 The PCS (Personal Communications Services) business experienced continued growth in revenues during the quarter.
-Revenue increased \$3.9 million or 433 %, to \$4.8 million compared to the same period last year for the existing quad-state network area.
+Revenue increased \$3.0 million or 339 %, to \$3.9 million compared to the same period last year for the existing quad-state network area.
 The on-going work to expand the PCS CDMA network into the south-central part of Pennsylvania is continuing.
 There have been minor delays in the project, with startup anticipated by early 2001.
 The addition to the network will increase covered pops (population) from 0.4 million to nearly 1.1 million pops.
 The expanded network will increase major road coverage from less than 200 miles, to over 500 miles.
 The Company will benefit from this expanding network with increased potential customers in addition to increased revenue from non-customer usage of the Company's network.

 The Company joined the Sprint PCS network as an affiliate in late 1999.
 This affiliation has helped spur the growth in revenue, which should continue, as we expand our PCS network and market presence.
 As part of this expansion, the Company plans to open several retail store locations within the next 90 to 120 days.
 These retail locations will be located in the central Pennsylvania markets where the added network coverage is being built.
 The Company's customer base continued to grow to over 17,000 as of September 30, 2000, compared to 7,600 at January 1, 2000.
-Comparative numbers as of the end of September 1999 are not meaningful, as the Company changed to CDMA technology for its PCS service in late fall 1999.
+Comparative numbers as of the end of